-Vice Chair for Global Public Policy and Special Advisor to the Founder and Chairman, Bloomberg L.P.
+Vice Chair of Global Public Policy, Special Advisor to the Founder and Chairman, Bloomberg

 Mary L. Schapiro is the Vice Chair for Global Public Policy of Bloomberg, the global financial technology company that was founded in 1981.
 She has been at Bloomberg since October 2018, and also serves as a Special Advisor to the Founder and Chairman.

 Ms. Schapiro, who has had a distinguished career as a financial services regulator under four U.S. presidents from both political parties, oversees Bloomberg’s public policy and regulatory priorities globally.
 Her service as the 29th U.S. Securities and Exchange Commission (SEC) Chair culminated decades of regulatory leadership.
 She was the first woman to serve as SEC Chair, and the only person to have served as head of all three U.S. capital markets regulators: the SEC, the Commodity Futures Trading Commission, and the Financial Industry Regulatory Authority (FINRA).
 During her four years as SEC Chair, Ms. Schapiro presided over one of the busiest rulemaking agendas in the SEC’s history, during which the agency also executed a comprehensive restructuring program to improve protections for investors and pursued aggressive enforcement of the federal securities laws.
 Also under Ms. Schapiro’s leadership, the SEC promoted a number of corporate governance reforms including issuing guidance in 2010 that addressed how public companies should disclose climate change related risks.